enoklearn/engineering/modules/internet.md

 <details open>
    <summary><b>History of the Internet</b></summary><br/>

-   With this topic, you’ll learn about the history of the internet, and how connected computing changed humanity forever.
+   With this topic, you’ll learn about the history of the internet and how connected computing changed humanity forever.

    #### Learning Outcomes
    * List some of the key events in the internet’s history